-“We spend a lot of time and effort trying to understand the women that join our cohorts—their backgrounds, their motivations, their aspirations—and our program is structured around [responding to their needs].”
+“We spend a lot of time and effort trying to understand the women that join our cohorts—their backgrounds, their motivations, their aspirations—and our program is structured around .”

 The Amujae Initiative launched its second year of programming in January 2021 with the announcement of the second cohort of Amujae Leaders.
 The 2020 and 2021 Amujae Leaders together comprise 30 African women leaders from 16 countries across the continent.
 Explaining a key element of the program, Ms. Chisenga said:

-“Through the year, we connect [the Amujae Leaders] with each other for peer support, and with more experienced women leaders who have walked the path before them.”
+“Through the year, we connect with each other for peer support, and with more experienced women leaders who have walked the path before them.”

 Though the Amujae Initiative is still in its early years, Ms. Chisenga noted that many of the women experienced similar challenges in their leadership journeys, but they “play out differently, and they have different solutions in a variety of contexts.”
 The diversity of the program is just one of its many strengths:

 “There’s incredible value in bringing women leaders together to share personal experiences, and at the same time to expand their understanding about the trends and practices.
 I think that’s what helps women leaders refine their strategies and uncover fresh pathways to the influence and positions they seek.”

 Ms. Chisenga also spoke with pride about the EJS Center’s campaign to celebrate African women who have gone above and beyond in their responses to the COVID-19 crisis: the Spotlight a COVID-19 Heroine initiative.